Term: Fall 2025

 Assembler, Virtual Machine I

-• Read: Elements of Computing Systems, Chapter 6 and 7
+• Read: Elements of Computing Systems, Chapter 6-7

 TBD